Summer Sun, Fun & Safety!

 When it comes to the summer time heat and sunshine, make sure to follow some safety tips so your pet can join in the fun.

-Even if it’s only for 10 minutes, don’t leave your dog in your car.
+Even if it’s only for 10 minutes, don’t leave your dog in your car, even with the windows cracked!
 Aside from being against the law in many states, even a few moments in the heat will turn your car into an oven.
 This can lead to dehydration, brain damage or even death, and even cracking the car window will not be enough to combat summer heat.
 You can see the chart in the “How Hot Do Cars Get?” article.

 Often pet owners will shave down their dogs during the summer time, thinking this will help keep them cool.
 But ironically, shaving down a dog inhibits their ability to deal with the temperature change!
 So keep your dogs well groomed by removing all its dead undercoat hair, but remember not to shave them down in order to help them tolerate the summer sun as your dog’s skin will also be at risk from the sun!
 Dogs that are shaved, have short white fur, or are hairless are most at risk of sun damage.
 Other areas of sensitivity are their noses and tips of their ears.